Corasinth/k-plus/README.md

 It's designed to be configurable and flexible; supporting as many layers as you'd like to include.
 Once configured, a compiled version can easily be carried on a flash drive and run on any Windows device, letting you move your layers between devices.

 While configuration is a little complex, it sacrifices simplicity for versatility.
-K-plus supports layer toggling, AHK's version of chords (usable on their own, or as global modifiers), and dead keys (though the implementation is a little hacky).
+K-plus supports layer toggling, AHK's version of chords (usable on their own, or as global modifiers), multipress options, and dead keys (though the implementation is a little hacky).

-If you just want some simple remapped layers skip to [Remapping](#remapping)
+If you just want some simple remapped layers (for programming for example) skip to [Remapping](#remapping)

 ## **Table of Contents**